rbe549/rbe549.github.io/project2bfall2023aerial.md

 <a name='prob'></a>
 ## 2. Problem Statement
 In this project, you will implement the navigation (planning and control) stack from Project 2a on a real quadrotor.
 The starter code and the map can be download from <a href="https://github.com/pearwpi/rbe595_p2b">here</a>.
 The maps and start and goal locations are inside `TrainSetP2b.zip` file.
+All the codes have to run on the provided NVIDIA Jetson Orin Nano (you can install whatever packages you need) and the trajectory has to be executed on the DJI Tello Edu Quadrotor.

 <a name='environment'></a>
 ## 3. Environment